theremcode/.dotfiles/README.md

 # .dotfiles

-My configuration to customize the shellconsoles with zsh and starship.
+My configuration to customize the shellconsoles with starship and install necessary tools.

 ## install command in ubuntu